9 Safety Hazards to Watch Out for Around the House

 - Put Cords Away: Keep window and electrical cords out of reach of little ones.
 Never place a crib or bed under a window with dangling cords.

-- Trim or Remove Window Cords: To keep children from getting tangled up, trim cords to a length that is only accessible to the adults in the home.
+- Trim or Remove Window Cords: To keep children from getting tangled up, trim cords to a length only accessible to the adults in the home.
 Better yet, trade out window treatments for designs without cords.
 If you like the look of blinds, make your windows attractive and safe with Achim Home Furnishings Cordless Pleated Shades.

 - Wrap Them Up: If you’re not ready to redecorate, you can make your home safe by installing blind cord wraps to your current window coverings.
 Dreambaby Blind Cord Wraps are affordable, easy to install, and transparent, so they won’t clash with your decor.